V-agor/Sql-Ben-s-Pizzeria/README.md

 Its a rough outine of our main objectives: This however is not sufficient,its up to us to address the spececifities of the business objectives

-The three main areas of focus, orders, stock control and staff are  3 tables.
+The three main areas of focus: orders, stock control and staff are  3 tables.
 Their relationships need to be established by us

 For the orders table some priliminary fields are provided: